-6.4.6 There is some evidence to suggest that negative impacts from wind turbine development can occur, including through suppressed breeding densities and displacement, and locally reduced population size.
+7.4.7 There is some evidence to suggest that negative impacts from wind turbine development can occur, including through suppressed breeding densities and displacement, and locally reduced population size.
 Such impacts have been demonstrated (though not consistently) in relation to upland raptors and wading birds, including Golden Plover and Curlew, typical species of the SAC habitats.
 Adverse effects on birds using supporting habitats off the SAC are also possible.
+However, the Publication Draft Core Strategy does not allocate land for wind generation.

-- 6.4.7 Recreational use of the SAC has the potential to cause disturbance to typical moorland birds of the SAC habitats, in particular breeding Curlew.
-This could result in reduction in breeding population and range and a consequent impact on the dry heathland and blanket bog habitats with which these species are typically associated. - 6.4.8 Recreational use of important supporting habitats used by typical species of the SAC habitats could also have an indirect impact upon the conservation status of SAC habitats.
+- 7.4.8 Recreational use of the SAC has the potential to cause disturbance to typical moorland birds of the SAC habitats, in particular breeding Curlew.
+This could result in reduction in breeding population and range and a consequent impact on the dry heathland and blanket bog habitats with which these species are typically associated.
+Recreational use of important supporting habitats used by typical species of the SAC habitats could also have an indirect impact upon the conservation status of SAC habitats. - 7.4.9 The Core Strategy has responded to this risk within policy SC8 which prevents a net increase in dwellings within 400m of the SAC, and requires residential developments within up to 7km of the SAC to provide or contribute to additional natural greenspace for recreation, implementation of access and habitat management measures within the SAC to reduce the impacts of recreational pressure.